 Untreated OSAS disrupts sleep so severely the dream stage is constantly interrupted or never reached.
 When the OSAS is suddenly eliminated by CPAP, dream sleep is restored.
 It may occupy much of your sleep time for the first few weeks.
 The dreams should taper off toward levels for normal, healthy adults.

-It takes a normal, healthy adult 10-20 minutes to fall asleep.
+It takes a average adult 10-20 minutes to fall asleep.
 Before using CPAP you likely experienced significant sleep deprivation caused by your OSAS.
 CPAP suddenly controlled the OSAS.
 This in turn allowed you to fall asleep very quickly for the first few weeks.

 As your sleep pattern continues to stabilize, you naturally begin to take more time to fall asleep.
 Though this seems like a step backward, it usually means your CPAP therapy is working.
 If your CPAP is disturbing you during this time, or if it’s consistently taking you more than 20 minutes to fall asleep, adjustments to your machine may help you fall asleep faster.

-You should not stop using your CPAP until your healthcare provider tells you it is safe to do so.
+You should not stop using your CPAP until your physician says to discontinue your therapy.

 Stopping CPAP can allow OSAS to return with all of its negative effects, unless it has been controlled or eliminated by other measures.
 If you’ve lost weight, quit smoking, given up alcohol or sleeping pills, you’ve done yourself a big healthy favour and should feel proud.
 However, a repeat sleep study is the best way to know whether or not you still require treatment.